Khoeckman/canvasParticles/README.md

 ## Description

-In an HTML canvas, a bunch of floating particles connected with lines when they approach eachother.
+In an HTML canvas, a bunch of floating particles connected with lines when they approach each other.
 Creating a fun and interactive background.
 Colors, interaction and gravity can be customized!

 [Showcase](#showcase)<br>